jl777/coins/README.md

 You can learn about performing an atomic swap from our documentation at [this link](https://developers.komodoplatform.com/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html)

-If you have any questions, please ask in the `#mm_2_0` channel in [our Discord server](https://komodoplatform.com/discord) or you can get help from the team at coinintegration@komodoplatform.com or one of the service providers listed at [https://komodoplatform.com/ecosystem/#service-providers](https://komodoplatform.com/ecosystem/#service-providers).
+If you have any questions, please ask in the `#support` channel in [our Discord server](https://komodoplatform.com/discord) or you can get help from the team at coinintegration@komodoplatform.com or one of the service providers listed at [https://komodoplatform.com/ecosystem/#service-providers](https://komodoplatform.com/ecosystem/#service-providers).

 ## 1. Coin info added to `coins` file (Required)
 You need the following info in JSON format added to the [coins](coins) file: